 Corporations globally are making commitments, setting targets and laying out plans to transition their business to align with the objectives of the Paris Agreement.
-We assess the adequacy of the corporation's response currently undertaken using the TPI and CA100+ benchmark, as well as data from SBTi and other sources.
+We assess the adequacy of the corporations response currently undertaken using the TPI and CA100+ benchmark, as well as data from SBTi and other sources.
 We are aware that these tools are still evolving to provide more nuanced data for investment decision-making.
 Whilst acknowledging the limits of assessment methodologies we have; we will use these to engage with managers to challenge the investment case of controversial holdings.
-We will incrementally increase our expectations on companies, agreeing this with our clients annually.
+We will incrementally

 We strongly believe in engaging with perseverance, but selective divestment does and will continue to be part of the tool kit.
 Our process is illustrated below.
 We expect managers to support our work to raise the standards of climate risk management, disclosure, and alignment.
-The ability to support our Climate Policy is a core component of manager monitoring and we will change mandates and managers who are not aligned with our clients' needs.
+The ability to support our Climate Policy is a core component of manager monitoring and we will change mandates and managers who are not aligned with our clients'

 The Carbon Performance metric from the TPI Centre tests the alignment of company targets with the UN Paris Agreement goals.
-TPI uses sector-specific benchmarking based on emissions intensity, utilising three benchmark scenarios for each sector, which in most sectors are: 1.5 Degrees, Below 2 Degrees and National Pledges.
+TPI uses sector-specific benchmarking based on emissions intensity, utilising three benchmark scenarios